ngs-docs/2018-ggg201b/lab1-jetstream/visualizing-blast-scores-with-RStudio.md

   and do you notice anything interesting about the names?
 (They're all predicted/inferred genes.)
 What does this suggest about that "quadrant" of the data?

+Reminder: shut down your instance!

+Other topics to discuss:

+* when you shut down, you lose all your data
+* what computer(s) is this all happening on?